wkoertgen/train.oracle12.migration/FAQ.md

 	config.vm.provision "shell", path: "scripts/setup.sh"

-which refers to this script.
+which refers to the script below.
 You can control the process by uncommenting / commenting the lines of your choice.

 	# setup.sh controls the process of
 	# preinstall